A strange spiral appears amidst the northern lights in the Alaskan night sky

 While it is not a common sight, Hampton said he has seen such events about three times.

 The appearance of the vortex was captured in time-lapse on the Institute of Geophysics’ all-sky camera and has been widely shared.
-“It kind of created an internet storm with that maelstrom,” Hampton said.
+“It kind of created an internet storm with that spiral,” Hampton said.

 Photographers who came out for the Northern Lights show also posted their photos on social media.